Kuching: Ethnicity

 In a recent survey by Department of Statistics Malaysia (DoSM) in 2023, the survey reported that Kuching had a total population of 613,522.
 This including overall population in both Kuching areas (North Kuching, South Kuching, and Padawan) consists primarily of Malays (208,154), Chinese (219,882), Iban (152,897), Bidayuh (48,635), non-Malaysian citizens (5,602), other Sarawak Bumiputras (Orang Ulu) (931), Melanau (6,870) and Indian (10,879).
 The Chinese are made up of Hokkien, mainly in the urban areas and in the suburbs.
 Other Chinese subgroups consist of Foochow, Hainanese, Teochew, Cantonese, Hakka and Henghua.

-Many community from Iban, Bidayuh, and Orang Ulu are mainly Christians (while some people still practising Animism).
-Meanwhile Chinese also practise either Buddhism, Taoism or Christianity.
-Most of the Malays and Melanau are Muslim in Kuching District.
-There is also some community from Hindus and Sikhs, although their population is really fewer.
+Many people from Iban, Bidayuh, and Orang Ulu communities are mainly Christians (with some people still practising Animism).
+Meanwhile Chinese also practise either Buddhism, Taoism, Christianity or Islam.
+The Malays and Melanau are Muslims and live in Kuching District.
+Malaysian Indian consist 0f 1,396 people in Kuching .Majority of them are Hindus and with minority population of Sikhs and Muslims.
+Most of the Indians in Kuching are consist the population of professionals like Doctor, Businessman, Laywer, Police and Government officers.

-There is a size-able population of non-citizens, who mostly come from the bordering Indonesian region of Kalimantan, most of whom are migrant workers.
+There is a sizeable population of non-citizens, who mostly come from the bordering Indonesian region of Kalimantan, most of whom are migrant workers.
 Since the British period, a small population of South Asians—notably, Pakistanis—have lived in the city, their livelihoods primarily the selling of clothing and spices.
 Other migrants who came during the British era included Bugis from the Dutch East Indies, and other peoples from neighbouring Dutch Borneo.
 Being a diverse, "melting-pot" city, interracial marriages (among those of different ethnic backgrounds) are common in Kuching, and the city itself is home to over 30 distinct ethnic groups.